Flight Course Related Information

-Students who are not pursuing the B.S. in Aeronautical Science degree, Flight minor, or AOC's requiring FA or FH courses, and who desire to complete off-campus flight training for credit after matriculation, must receive approval by the Flight Department in writing and in advance of the anticipated training.
+Students who are not pursuing the B.S. in Aeronautical Science degree, Flight minor, or AOC's requiring FA or FH courses, and who desire to complete off-campus flight training for credit after matriculation, must receive approval from the Flight Department (for FA courses) or from the Helicopter Chair (for FH courses) in writing and in advance of the anticipated training.
 If students declare a change of program to the B.S. in Aeronautical Science degree, the advanced standing credit for flight training after matriculation may not transfer.
 Transferring to a Flight minor or Area of Concentration would necessitate satisfactorily completing at least one FA course on campus after the awarding of transfer credit and advanced standing.

 Awarding Advanced Standing

 Upon completion of the approved flight training, all students must show their copy of the approved Off Campus Training Authorization Request Form, in addition to the appropriate documents of their training, to the Flight Department.
 Approved advanced standing credit will be applied to the student’s transcript.
 See above restrictions regarding change of programs, AOC's, and minor courses of study.

 The Aviation and Transportation Security Act (ATSA) requires students registered for Flight (FA and FH) courses to show acceptable documentation of U.S. citizenship OR complete background check requirements.

 Students enrolled in an FA course must present ONE of the following to the Records Office prior to being allowed to start flight training:

 - An original birth certificate with raised seal documenting birth in the U.S. or one of its territories

 - An original U.S. naturalization certificate with raised seal, Form N-550 or Form N-570